-FastTrack Program
+FastTrack 4 + 1 Program

 Williamson College undergraduates with a 3.0 GPA who plan to apply to the graduate program may do so in their junior or senior year.
-(Intent to enroll in the WC Master of Arts program should be communicated to the academic advisor before completing sixty semester credit hours or Junior year.)

-Once admitted provisionally, WC undergraduate students will be permitted to take up to nine (9) specific semester credit hours with consideration of additional hours for exceptionally thriving students.
+(Intent to enroll in the WC Master of Arts program should be communicated to the academic advisor before completing sixty semester credit hours or Junior year).
+WC undergraduate students will be permitted to take up to nine (9) specific semester credit hours with consideration of additional hours for exceptionally thriving students.
 Courses are cross-referenced and count toward overall completion of the Bachelor of Science degree and the graduate degree program.
-All Graduate Student Path requirements apply.
+Undegraduate students will be responsible for tuition associated with these courses; see Graduate Educational Costs in the Catalog for more information.